novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 ### 6. Test Instance

-Use the `curl` command to make HTTP request to the ALB public DNS instance.
+Use the `curl` command to make an HTTP request to the ALB public DNS instance.

 ```bash
 curl -X GET my-alb-613171058.ap-southeast-1.elb.amazonaws.com